Leaderboard/QueueSim

 recommend_staffing

 INVERSE of simulate_mmc — given an arrival rate, service rate, and a target average wait time, returns the SMALLEST number of servers needed to meet the target.
 Use this when the user asks 'how many servers do I need?' / 'what staffing keeps wait under N minutes?'.
 The tool runs a binary search over candidate server counts (up to maxServers, default 50), invoking the simulator for each candidate.
 Saves Claude from iterating simulate_mmc 3-5 times by hand.
 If even maxServers servers can't meet the target, the recommendation is null and the response includes the achieved wait so Claude can explain that the target is infeasible at the given load.
+ANTI-FABRICATION: `recommendedServers` and `achievedAvgWaitMinutes` come from real DES runs.
+Quote them VERBATIM.
+Do not propose a different number you think 'feels right'; this tool already binary-searches for the minimum that meets the target.
+If the user asks 'what if c=N?' for a specific N, call simulate_mmc with that c.

 interpret_result